BlueManCode/BingeTrack/devLog.md

 #### **July 12th 2022**

 - [12pm] aim to finish login and sign up today for sure. i think i need to stop worrying about UI and focus on getting the functionalities up and running. once login, signup and dashboard is complete i need to start thinking about application functionalities.

+- [2pm] client side auth working. users with valid token will no longer have access to login or signup page. users with invalid token will no longer have access to private routes.